agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 ### Application: IRL Bandits

 To learn the preferences and beliefs of a POMDP agent we translate Equation (2) into WebPPL.
-In later chapters, we apply this to the Restaurant Choice problem.
+In a later [chapter](/chapters/5e-joint-inference.md), we apply this to the Restaurant Choice problem.
 Here we focus on the Bandit problems introduced in the [previous chapter](/chapters/3c-pomdp).

-In the IRL Bandit problems we considered, there is an unknown mapping from arms to prizes (or distributions on prizes) and the agent has preferences over these prizes.
-The agent will try out arms to discover the mapping and then exploit the arm that seems best.
-In the inverse problem, we already know the mapping from arms to prizes and we need to infer the agent's preferences over prizes and their initial belief about the mapping.
+In the IRL Bandit problems there is an unknown mapping from arms to prizes (or distributions on prizes) and the agent has preferences over these prizes.
+The agent tries out arms to discover the mapping and exploits the most promising arms.
+In the *inverse* problem, we get to observe the agent's actions.
+Unlike the agent, we already know the mapping from arms to prizes.
+However, we don't know the agent's preferences or the agent's prior about the mapping[^bandit].

+[^bandit]: If we did not know the mapping from arms to prizes, the inference problem would not change fundamentally.
+We get information about this mapping by observing the prizes the agent receives when pulling different arms.

 Often the agent's choices admit of multiple explanations.
 Recall the deterministic example in the previous chapter when (according to the agent's belief) `arm0` had the prize "chocolate" and `arm1` either had either "champagne" or "nothing" (see also Figure 2 below).
 Suppose we observe the agent chosing `arm0` on the first of five trials.
 If we don't know the agent's utilities or beliefs, then this choice could be explained by either:

-(a) the agent's preference for chocolate over champagne, or
+(1). the agent's preference for chocolate over champagne, or

-(b) the agent's belief that `arm1` is very likely (e.g. 95%) to yield the "nothing" prize deterministically
+(2). the agent's belief that `arm1` is very likely (e.g. 95%) to yield the "nothing" prize deterministically

-Given this choice by the agent, we won't be able to identify which of (a) and (b) is true because exploration becomes less valuable every trial (and there's only 5 trials total).
+Given this choice by the agent, we won't be able to identify which of (1) and (2) is true because exploration becomes less valuable every trial (and there's only 5 trials total).

 The codeboxes below implements this example.
 The translation of Equation (2) is in the function `factorSequence`.
 This function iterates through the observed state-observation-action triples, updating the agent's belief at each timestep.
 It interleaves conditioning on an action (via `factor`) with computing the sequence of belief functions $$b_i$$.
 The variable names correspond as follows: